mobilemind/VNet/ReadMe.md

 Build Requirements & Notes
 ----------
 The make file requires the Java-based htmlcompressor and yuicompressor included in the lib folder.
-It also expects the bash shell, perl and gzip.
+It also expects the bash shell, perl, tidy, jsl and gzip.
+Required utilities are easily installed on Mac OS X with brew or on Windows with Cygwin.

 Use “make” to create the HTML page and manifest.

 Comment-out the annotated line in the Makefile to leave the vnet HTML file uncompressed with a .html extension (default is to gzip compress it and remove the file extension).